Cefquinome

 Cefquinome is a fourth-generation cephalosporin with pharmacological and antibacterial properties valuable in the treatment of coliform mastitis and other infections.
 It is only used in veterinary applications.

 Properties

 Cefquinome is resistant to beta-lactamase.
 Chemically, its zwitterionic structure can facilitate rapid penetration across biological membranes, including porins of bacterial cell walls.
 Plus, it has a higher affinity to target penicillin-binding proteins.
 The reactive site is a beta-lactam nucleus, while the main peripheral functional groups are a quaternary quinolinium, an moiety and an unusual O-alkylated oxime.

 Cefquinome acts by inhibition of the cell wall synthesis, but it has a relatively short half-life of about 2.5 hours.
 It is less than 5% protein bound and is excreted unchanged in the urine.

-Studies

-Many studies have been conducted, mostly for animal use.
-One such study was conducted by the Pharma Research in Germany.

-Test groups

-Groups of albino mice, weighing 191 g, were dosed with 10 and 40 mg of cefquinome per kg.
-Blood samples were obtained from a cut at the tip of the tail and kept at 4°C. Urine was collected in metabolism cages.

-Three male beagle dogs, weighing about 22 kg each, were dosed with 5, 10, and 20 mg/kg at the cephalic vein.
-Blood samples were drawn from the same vein in the opposite leg.
-Meanwhile, urine was collected by catheterization.

-Pigs, five or six male and female in each group weighing about 18 kg each, were injected with 10 mg of cefquinome at the vena jugularis in the base of the left ear.
-Blood samples were withdrawn from the contralateral jugular vein.

-Male and female calves weighing between 110 and 140 kg were dosed with 10 mg of cefquinome per kg through the vena jugularis.

-Standard solutions were prepared from pooled murine blood and urine taken from untreated dogs, pigs, and calves.

-Calculations

-Cefquinome concentrations were calculated by regression analysis, using the standard curves in which logarithms of the concentration were proportional to the areas of the inhibition zones.
-Curve fitting was carried out by nonlinear regression with the computer program PHAKOK.
-Pharmacokinetic analysis of the concentration-time data after administration indicated that the best curve fits were usually achieved by using an open two-compartment model.

-Conclusion

-Data indicate that cefquinome has high antibacterial activity in vitro against nearly all strains tested.
-In general, cefquinome is within the same range as cefpirome and cefotaxime.
-Against Gram-negative species, cefquinome has very limited in vitro activity.
-The in vitro activity of cefquinome does not depend on the composition or pH of the test medium.
-The broad antibacterial spectrum and the high in vitro activity are reflected by high in vivo efficacy in experimental infections.
-In mouse models of septicaemia, cefquinome possessed high therapeutic efficacy.
-All infections were cured.

 Intervet

 Intervet developed cefquinome (Cobactan) to treat bovine respiratory disease, the most common disease in cattle.
 An injection, containing 25 mg cefquinome per ml, is given to cattle and pigs.